 Girls!
 Ever wanted to be part of a club that mocks you for every effort you make?
 Wow, you’ve done your hair today — here, have a shiny jewelled piece of pixilated nonsense to make your lives seem worthwhile and fulfilled.
-Oh look, you’ve organised that much needed sleepover that girls apparently do every weekend — here, have a new BFF.
+Oh look, you’ve organised that much-needed sleepover that girls apparently do every weekend — here, have a new BFF.
 Excellent — you’ve now also managed to put some clothes on and go on a virtual date with a boy, why don’t you have yourself another slice of meaningless claptrap in the form of a shiny gemstone which you can also place inside your jewellery box.
 Had enough?
 I sure have.

 In terms of aspirations, games for girls leave us all with quite a foul taste in our mouths.
 Electronic Arts announced at the E3 Gaming Expo 2009 a couple of days ago that they were going to release a selection of games that appealed more to girl gamers.
 They’ve decided to call the franchise the Charm Girls Club – visit the website at your own peril, plus shouldn’t there be an apostrophe in there somewhere?
 Now, if you read my article on Della — Dell’s new website for women – last week, then you’ll probably have a fair idea of where I’m going to go with this.
 If not, buckle up; you’re in for more of a ride.

 Sarah Handley, Senior Director of Marketing of the EA Play Label commented, “Girls are gamers too and EA wants to provide them with games that are fun, fabulous and appeal to their interests.”
 Fabulous?
-There’s an entirely different section of society that utilise this word and it sure as hell, as much as Pinocchio will never be a real live boy, isn’t the female section.
+There’s an entirely different section of society that utilises this word and it sure as hell, as much as Pinocchio will never be a real live boy, isn’t the female section.
 I am, yet again, astounded that such products have been allowed to exist.
-I shudder to think what life is like in Ms. Handley’s mind, but I think it’s fair to say that it’s fluffy and fluorescent pink.
+I shudder to think about what life is like in Ms. Handley’s mind, but I think it’s fair to say that it’s fluffy and fluorescent pink.

 What is it about these stereotypes that forces companies to abandon all of their common sense and continue to push girls into a corner of all things sparkly and soft?
-The reason I get so riled is that there is a vast percentage of the female population that don’t give a damn about ‘being girly’ or painting their nails a different colour every week.
+The reason I get so riled is that there is a vast percentage of the female population that doesn’t give a damn about ‘being girly’ or painting their nails a different colour every week.
 There are quite a few of us who enjoy the same things boys do, as there are boys who don’t like sports or blowing things up.
-Why is it that there are so many games for boys that cater for a variety of spectrums, hobbies and appeal to lots of personalities.
+Why is it that there are so many games for boys that cater to a variety of spectrums, hobbies and appeal to lots of personalities.
 But, games for girls seem to revolve around patting girls on the head and rewarding them with a shiny bauble when they’ve completed some inane, aesthetic makeover.

 This range is quite clearly for the younger female, but borders on all things ludicrous and may as well be about stealing as far as I’m concerned because neither of them appears to be good for you.
 They have decided to release several titles for the Wii and the DS in 2009 and my mouth was left rather open at the options available.
 Here’s a run-down of what we can expect: